Loading

 These pieces show how recovery, sleep, deloads, and readiness shape the way the app thinks.

-Fixed splits ignore the one variable that matters most, how recovered you actually are when you walk into the gym.
+Fixed weekly splits ignore the signal that changes every session: how recovered you are when you walk into the gym.

 A low HRV reading is a signal, not a verdict.
 The right response depends on the rest of the week, not just one metric.